mephistopheles-8/atshtml/README.md

 lambdas, which made things much easier than expected.

 While it seems excessive, the rules of HTML are quite complex.
 It's good to have them embedded in the system that you are using.
-While HTML5 validators work, things get tricky for dynamic sites.
-I find that wading through the W3C spec is rarely a priority while tryinng to get things done.
-This library should provide a means of validating your markup while making progress on other things.

 ## Status